 Platelet-rich plasma (PRP) and stem cells have shown promise in the treatment of various conditions.
 Animal and clinical studies have demonstrated improved outcomes following PRP treatment in early osteoarthritis of the knee, as well as in chronic patellar tendinopathy.

 Doctors in Italy have published a new study on the excitement being created by stem cell therapy; The bullet points are:

 - The use of stem cells as a biological approach to treat cartilage lesions and osteoarthritis has widely increased as confirmed by the growing number of clinical trials published on this topic.

 - In addition to an intensive preclinical research, the use of these procedures has recently broken down the barriers towards clinical application, with more than half of the available papers published in the last 3 years.

 - Different sources have been investigated for clinical application, especially targeting knee or ankle cartilage disease.(3)

-Stem cell treatments can act as a protector against future deterioration of the knee joint
+Stem cell treatments can act as a protector against continued osteoarthritis degeneration of the knee joint

 In the the American Journal of Sports Medicine, doctors at the Mayo Clinic have released a study on the effectiveness of bone marrow derived stem cells for knee osteoarthritis in the active patient.
 In this prospective, single-blind, placebo-controlled trial, 25 patients with pain in both knees from osteoarthritis were randomized to receive bone marrow derived stem cells into one knee and saline placebo into the other.